 Where do you see your future at Talent?

-Hopefully staying on after six months, build my skills and just keep doing good work.
+Hopefully staying on and becoming permanent, building my skills and just keep doing good work.
 I did think that recruitment is interesting to learn but I hear it is stressful.

 What would you say to employers resisting hiring younger people?